Number 1-Ranked Hospice Again

 Thanks to everyone who voted for Hospice, Serving Davis and Wapello Counties in the Ottumwa Courier's "Best of Southern Iowa 2022" listings.
 We are proud to be the top-rated Hospice in the area for another year.
 The Hospice staff is humbled and honored that you allow us to provide care to your loved ones.

 Several Hospice Bereavement Groups have resumed meeting.
 Anyone who is interested is welcome to attend these groups.

-The Hospice "Men’s Coffee Support Group" has resumed meeting on Tuesday mornings at 8:00 at Riverside Family Restaurant, 1317 E. Mary St. in Ottumwa.
+The Hospice "Men’s Coffee Support Group" gathers on Tuesday mornings at 8:00 at Riverside Family Restaurant, 1317 E. Mary St. in Ottumwa.
 This group is primarily for men who are widowed, and provides a great place to meet other men who have experienced a similar loss.
-Men are welcome to come for coffee or breakfast and to talk.
+Come for coffee or breakfast and to talk.

 - Provides support and care for those in the last phases of a life-limiting illness